 Metal Roofs Damage Assessment Field Guide

-Our newest publication is a must-have guide featuring metal roofing.
+A must-have guide featuring metal roofing!
 Learn how to differentiate functional damage from issues related to manufacture, installation, and weathering.

 Like Haag’s previous releases, the Metal Roofs Damage Assessment Field Guide was created by Haag engineers to help industry professionals differentiate common metal roofing conditions.
 The guide features over 50 pages of full-color, captioned photographs, as well as detailed introductory material and a robust glossary of metal roofing terms.
 It’s durable pages are divided into four easy-to-reference sections: Installation & Design Issues; Manufacturing & Weathering Issues; Hail & Wind Damage; and Mechanical Conditions.